 Why do you find the pneumatic tube sector particularly exciting?

 The principle of pneumatic tube mail is already very old.
 However, there are always new challenges.
 150 years ago, there was no pneumatic tube software, no statistics and no predictive maintenance.
 Transport tracking via transponders had not yet been invented, and no one had yet thought of the automatic unloading of incoming shipments.
 So there are always new building blocks and challenges.
 I think that’s great and, above all, varied.

 How do you relax in your free time?

-After work and on weekends, I like to go rope climbing in the gym.
-I also enjoy taking photos.
-I particularly enjoy taking pictures of nature.
+After work and on weekends I like to go rope climbing in the hall.
+I also like to take pictures.
+I especially enjoy taking pictures of nature.
 And I create a photo calendar for family and friends every year.